markdicksonjr/config/README.md

 cfg, err := config.Load(&tc, "myapp")
 ```

 This will make something like "MYAPP_TEXT" correspond to the "Text" property in the examples above.
+Usage of this feature is
+recommended so as not to collide with system environment variables as easily.